WYXL

-WYXL (97.3 FM) is a commercial radio station in Ithaca, New York, known as "Lite Rock 97.3."
-It broadcasts an adult contemporary radio format.
+WYXL (97.3 FM) is a commercial radio station licensed to Ithaca, New York, United States, known as "Lite Rock 97.3."
+It broadcasts an adult contemporary format.
 The station has been owned by Saga Communications, operating as part of its Cayuga Radio Group, since 2005.
-It is co-owned with WHCU, WQNY, WIII, and WNYY.
-In the evening, WYXL carries the nationally syndicated show John Tesh, Intelligence for Your Life.

-WYXL has an effective radiated power (ERP) of 26,000 watts.
-It broadcasts using HD Radio technology.
-The HD2 digital subchannel carries an adult album alternative (AAA) format, feeding an FM translator at 96.7 MHz.
-The HD3 subchannel carries a sports radio format, feeding an FM translator at 96.3 MHz.
+WYXL broadcasts in HD Radio: the HD2 digital subchannel carries an adult album alternative (AAA) format, feeding an FM translator at 96.7 MHz, while the HD3 subchannel carries a sports radio format, feeding an FM translator at 96.3 MHz.